 Your Baby's Room Temperature

-If you are able to, a general guide to maintaining baby's room temp is between 18C to 22C.
-I personally find 18C a little on the cool side and have had my own little ones rooms at 20C/21C during winter.
+If you are able to, a general guide to maintaining baby's room temp is between 68F to72F.

 It is safe to use a thermostat controlled oil heater set to the appropriate temperature.
 This ensures your baby's room doesn't drop below the temperature guide.
-Always position a heater at the farthest part of the room away from the baby's cot, not for anything but just so that heating is distributed from one end of the room and that heat is not concentrated too close to your baby.
+Always position a heater at the farthest part of the room away from the baby's crib, to ensure that heating is distributed from one end of the room and that heat is not concentrated too close to your baby.

 With bedding, it's recommended to use sheets and blankets that are made of natural materials such as cotton or bamboo.
 The reason for this is that natural materials are breathable and won't cause baby to sweat unlike polyester materials which causes babies to sweat even when cold.